github/docs/content/pull-requests/committing-changes-to-your-project/troubleshooting-commits/why-are-my-commits-linked-to-the-wrong-user.md

   ghec: '*'
 shortTitle: Linked to wrong user
 ---

-{% tip %}
+> [!NOTE]

-**Note**: If your commits are linked to another user, that does not mean the user can access your repository.
+> If your commits are linked to another user, that does not mean the user can access your repository.
 A user can only access a repository you own if you add them as a collaborator or add them to a team that has access to the repository.

-{% endtip %}

 ## Commits are linked to another user